 - Note: Use caution in consuming raw and lightly cooked eggs due to the slight risk of salmonella or other food-borne illness.
 To reduce this risk, use only fresh, properly refrigerated, clean grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.

-- Most Jews who keep kosher consider fish neutral, meaning it can be served with dairy.
+- Kosher Note: Most Jews who keep kosher consider fish neutral, meaning it can be served with dairy.
 Certain traditions do not mix milk and fish.
 Check with a trusted rabbinical authority if you're unclear on this restriction.